MRamadhanKesaPI/The-Impact-of-Macroeconomic-Factors-on-IHSG/README.md

 ## Introduction

-This project analyzes the relationship between *Exchange Rate and Inflation Rate* with *The Jakarta Composite Index* (IHSG) using regression techniques.
-By examining macroeconomic factors, this study provides valuable insights for investors and policymakers looking to understand IHSG trends.
+This project explores the impact of exchange rates (EXR) and inflation (INFL) on the Indonesia Composite Index (IHSG) using time-series regression (2010–2024).
+By analyzing macroeconomic factors, it provides valuable insights for investors and risk analysts to navigate market trends in Indonesia’s emerging economy.

 ## Key Findings
 - Exchange Rate significantly boosts IHSG performance.
 - Inflation Rate has a negative effect, but its impact is relatively smaller.
-- The model successfully explains 74.7% of IHSG’s movement with strong statistical significance.
+- The model successfully explains 75% of IHSG’s movement with strong statistical significance.

-## Policy Recommendations
+## Recommendations (Investment & Risk Management Strategies)
--  **Support Trade Growth** – The government should encourage exports and maintain balanced trade to boost IHSG.
+-  A stronger IDR lowers business costs and boosts IHSG, while a weaker IDR attracts foreign investment.
+Use this to time investments wisely.
--  **Control Inflation** – The Central Bank should stabilize inflation through monetary policy to prevent stock market fluctuations.
+-  Balance portfolios during inflation by focusing on commodities, utilities, and consumer staples, as these sectors tend to perform better.
--  **Strengthen Investor Confidence** – Ensuring economic stability will attract both foreign and domestic investment into IHSG.
+-  Stay informed on macroeconomic trends by tracking central bank policies and global market movements to adjust strategies effectively.

 **The full presentation is available in this repository.
 A Power BI Dashboard can be downloaded here:** [EXR and INFL on IHSG.pdf](https://github.com/user-attachments/files/18759830/EXR.and.INFL.on.IHSG.pdf) or [EXR and INFL on IHSG.pbix](https://github.com/MRamadhanKesaPI/The-Impact-of-Macroeconomic-Factors-on-IHSG/blob/main/EXR%20and%20INFL%20on%20IHSG.pbix)